rank-coder/khipro-m17n/README.en.md

 * **On Linux:** khipro-m17n can be used directly.
 It works through ibus or fcitx.
 Detailed instructions for Linux use are included in this documentation.
 * **On Windows:** The two new variants of the Borno keyboard — [Borno Native](https://codepotro.com/borno/) and [Borno Drops](https://codepotro.com/borno-drops/) — come with the Khipro layout built-in.
 * **On Android:** The Khipro layout is available in [HeliBoard](https://github.com/Helium314/HeliBoard/).
 It will also be available in the Borno Android app soon.
-* To understand more easily, visit our website: Khipro’s website → https://KhiproKeyboard.github.io

 # Documentation